School Age Therapy

 Facilitated by our therapy team and specialist sports coaches, children and teens can try out a range of sports and meet new friends in a safe and supported environment.

 Over two full days in the school holidays, attendees can experience a range of sports to try and find the ones they enjoy most.
 Afterwards, we can support you to link in with your local community sports programs.
-Programs include:
+View our 2026 program dates below:

-- Sports Academy for Children in School Years 4 to 6
+For Children in School Years 4 – 6

-- Sports Academy for Teenagers in School Years 7 to 11
+For Teenagers in School Years 7 – 11

 Developed by the Autism Association, the Social Magic program is a social skills curriculum focused on self-awareness, understanding others, communication, and friendships.